 Aquatic macroinvertebrate community

 Taxonomic richness of the macroinvertebrate assemblage in Lake Yonderup has been declining since 2012 (Figure 17).
 Richness is now lower than previous records and the trend may suggests some shifts in ecological processes due to declining water levels.
 The composition of the Lake Yonderup macroinvertebrate community is variable (Figure 18).
 Many taxa are not recorded every year, or are absent for periods, such as Ceinidae, Oligochaeta and Orthocladiinae.
-Other taxa have declined, or perhaps become locally extinct, including Dytiscidae and Hydrophilidae.
+Other taxa have declined, or perhaps become locally extinct, including the beetle families of Dytiscidae and Hydrophilidae.
+Three families of damselflies have not been recorded in spring families in about the last decade.

 Chironominae, Cyclopoida, Cyprididae and Leptoceridae have been recorded in nearly every sampling event at Lake Yonderup.